 - Focus on the total repayable.
 If you can get a lower APR by borrowing over three years, but you could happily pay the loan back in one, chances are the overall cost will be much higher, and it’s a false economy.
 Aim to keep the loan as short as possible while ensuring that the monthly repayments are affordable.

 - Check if you can repay early to save on interest.
 Not many lenders charge a fee for repaying your loan ahead of time, but it’s common for lenders to charge a further two months’ interest on any sums you pay early.
 That means that although you’ll usually be able to make overpayments in order to save money, you may not save quite as much as you were expecting to.

 What fees can apply to guarantor loans?

 - Arrangement or set-up fee.
-Many lenders waive these fees, but not all, when you first set up your loan, so it’s always good to check.
+Many – but not all – lenders waive these fees that can apply when you first set up your loan.
+Before you commit, it’s worth making sure.